dirkmueller/kiwi-1/doc/source/working_with_kiwi/xml_description.rst

 1. The repository belonging to the project *Virtualization:Appliances:Builder* on the Open Build Service (OBS)

-2. The YaST repository available via the URL:
+2. The RPM repository available via the URL:
    `<http://download.opensuse.org/tumbleweed/repo/oss>`_, which will also be included in the final appliance.